 How to Make a Carajillo That’ll Wake Your Spirit (and Maybe Your Neighbors)

-Presented by Tori from Dia Coffees
+Presented by Tori from DIa Cafe

 Let’s talk about a cocktail that hits all the right notes: bold, a little sweet, unapologetically strong, and with a Latin twist that says "I'm not here to play."
 We're talking about the Carajillo—a coffee cocktail that’s as fun to say as it is to drink.

-But before we dive into the recipe (and trust us, you’ll want to try this one immediately), let’s spill the beans on the magic behind this blend: Dia Café.
+But before we dive into the recipe (and trust us, you’ll want to try this one immediately), let’s spill the beans on the magic behind this blend: DIA Café.

-What’s Dia Café?
+What’s DIA Café?

-Dia Café isn’t just another name on a coffee bag—it’s a movement.
-Born in Greendale, Wisconsin (yes, you read that right), Dia started as a local café with a big vision: to blend passion and community through coffee that speaks our language.
-Ethically sourced from passionate growers across Latin America, Dia coffee is more than your morning fix—it's a love letter to our roots.
+DIA Café isn’t just another name on a coffee bag—it’s a movement.
+Born in Greendale, Wisconsin (yes, you read that right), DIA started as a local café with a big vision: to blend passion and community through coffee that speaks our language.
+Ethically sourced from passionate growers across Latin America, DIA coffee is more than your morning fix—it's a love letter to our roots.

 Every sip is bold, bright, and full of fire.
 It’s coffee with ganas.